 It includes a reduced version of the .NET Common Language Runtime (CLR) and features a subset of the .NET base class libraries along with the most common APIs included in the Universal Windows Platform (UWP) allowing code reuse from desktop applications, IoT Core applications, thousands of code examples and open source projects.

 Using Microsoft Visual Studio, a developer can deploy and debug the code directly on real hardware.

-The nanoFramework platform picks up where .NET Micro Framework left off and uses several of its building blocks.
+The nanoFramework platform picks up where .NET Micro Framework left off and uses some of its building blocks.
 Many of the original components were completely rewritten, others improved and some simply reused.
 A lot of code cleansing and improvements took place to make nanoFramework fit for the future!